GlitchEnzo/NuGetForUnity/plugin-dev-readme.md

 The first method is called for each package that is being uninstalled.
 The `uninstallReason` can be:

--   `IndividualUninstall` when individual package uninstallation has be requested by the user.
+-   `IndividualUninstall` when individual package uninstall has be requested by the user.
 -   `UninstallAll` when user requested all packages from the project to be uninstalled.
 -   `IndividualUpdate` when user requested a package to be updated so we are uninstalling the current version.
 -   `UpdateAll` when user requested all packages to be updated so we are uninstalling old versions.

-The second method, `HandleUninstalledAll()` will only be called if user requested all packages to be unininstalled after all the default uninstall processing has been done.
+The second method, `HandleUninstalledAll()` will only be called if user requested all packages to be uninstalled after all the default uninstall processing has been done.
 If you don't need to do anything special in this case you can leave this method empty.

 ## New extension points